A Better Query Language: BQL Language Specification

 support for more complicated aggregate functions?
 For example a

-aggregate function based on the XML expand functionality. -
+JOINorCSVaggregate function based on the XML expand functionality. -

 what about boolean logic w/ nulls? could we allow

-in replacement ofIF (field_name IS NULL)
+if (field_name = null)in replacement ofIF (field_name IS NULL)? -

 We could have some javascript-like type coersion?
 For example, could